PIT-Putting It Together

-PIT participants, or "PITers" as they are referred to, begin by moving into their dorm room and getting to know their fellow group members and PIT Advisors.
+PIT participants, or "PITers" as they are referred to, begin by moving into their college house and getting to know their fellow group members and PIT Advisors.

 PITers spend the next three days with team members working at various service project sites.
 Evenings are filled with fun team building activities like bowling, the famous PIT Color Wars contest and laser tag.

-PITers will also become more familiar with Lancaster city.
-You will visit Lancaster's famous Central Market as well as other landmarks of the historic city.
+PITers will also become more familiar with Lancaster city and will have the opportunity to visit key landmarks of the historic city.